-7. No development including site clearance shall commence until an Arboricultural Method Statement has been submitted and approved in writing by the Council.
+7. No development (including site clearance) other than the construction of the main site access and S278 works in the highway, shall commence until an Arboricultural Method Statement has been submitted and approved in writing by the Council.
 No tree or hedgerow other than those shown within the approved landscaping and layout drawings shall be removed unless otherwise agreed.
 No construction works shall commence until measures for the protection of the trees and hedges to be retained have been provided and approved in writing by the Council and the agreed measures are to be implemented in full during the course of development.
 The scheme shall conform to BS5837:2012.

-Any tree or plant (including any replacement) which, within a period of five years from the implementation of that phase, dies, is removed or becomes seriously damaged or diseased, shall be replaced in the next planting season with another of a similar size and species unless the Council consents in writing to any variation individual plots, drainage (including the outfalls) and levels of the car parking and manoeuvring areas as shown on the approved plan have been submitted to and approved in writing by the local planning authority in consultation with the Highway Authority.
-The site shall not be occupied until the areas have been laid out and substantially constructed.
-Such areas shall be permanently retained for the parking and manoeuvring of vehicles
+Any tree or plant (including any replacement) which, within a period of five years from the implementation of that phase, dies, is removed or becomes seriously damaged or diseased, shall be replaced in the next planting season with another of a similar size and species unless the Council consents in writing to any variation

-8. Access to the site from the public highway shall not be made other than at the positions identified on the approved drawing, number 2968/003 Rev R. No access shall be used until constructed in accordance with the approved plans and the specification of the Highway Authority.
+8. Access to the site from the public highway shall not be made other than at the positions identified on the approved drawing, number 2968/003 Rev S. No access shall be used other than for site clearance until a bound all weather surface suitable for two way traffic in accordance with the approved plans.